spcourse/python/en/functional-programming/10 functional programming.md

     my_filter(function_to_apply, list_of_inputs)

-This function simply applies the provide function to all elements in the list and returns a new list with only those elements for which `True` is returned.
+This function simply applies the provided function to all elements in the list and returns a new list with only those elements for which `True` is returned.
 Like so:

     >>> number_list = [-5, -4, -3, -2, -1, 0, 1, 2, 3, 4, 5]
     >>> less_than_zero = my_filter(is_negative, number_list)